9. team

 Welcome to the official website of StuDEC 2026 in Poland.
 StuDEC is an international gathering of students from democratic schools.

-If the cost is a barrier, please contact us before 31 December 2025 at [email protected].
+💜 We want StuDEC to be accessible to everyone.
+If the cost is a barrier, please contact us before January 7, 2026 at [email protected].
 We’ll let you know by the end of January if we can support your participation.

 ✅Dates: 9-13 of March 2026